Disabled Band Reduction

 This is a scheme which aims to ensure that disabled people do not pay more because they live in a larger property than they would have needed if they were not disabled.

-- A disabled person in this context means someone who is substantially and permanently disabled.
+- A handicapped person in this context means someone who is substantially and permanently disabled.
 The person can be an adult or child, and does not need to be the person responsible for paying the council tax.

 The requirements for the reduction are: